namberino/namberino.github.io/content/posts/os-dev-2.md

 ## Wrap up

 That was the basics of boot sector.
 We touched on what a boot sector is, how it works, and how to program a simple boot sector from scratch.

-In the [next post](./os-dev-3.md), we'll develop this boot sector further and explore more boot sector concepts.